trustwallet/developer/trust-sdk/trust-sdk-specs.md

 ## URL Specifications

 TrustSDK works by calling deeplinks between apps, this document describes URL formats for each command.
-Due to the SDK high customization provided by TrustSDK, clients and wallets can adapt the URLs to their own needs.
+TrustSDK is highly customizable, clients and wallets can adapt the URLs to their own needs.

 All commands follow the URL format below: